aerospike/aerospike-backup-service/README.md

 :warning: Use the [Aerospike Secret Agent](https://aerospike.com/docs/tools/backup#secret-agent-options) to avoid including secrets in your configuration.

 #### Storage Connection
-This entity contains information about connections to local or cloud storage, where the backup files will be stored.
+This entity contains endpoints that give information about connections to local or cloud storage, where the backup files will be stored.
 Get information about a specific configured storage option, for example to check the cloud storage location for a backup.
 You can also add, update, or remove a storage configuration.
 See the [Storage](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readAllStorage) entities under `/config/storage` for detailed information.